awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 ------

 **1** `SSM-SessionManagerRunShell` is the default name of the SSM document that Session Manager creates to store your session configuration preferences\.
 You can create a custom Session document and specify it in this policy instead\.
 You can also specify the AWS\-provided document `AWS-StartSSHSession` for users who are starting sessions using SSH\.
-For information about configuration steps needed to support sessions using SSH, see [\(Optional\) Enable SSH connections through Session Manager](session-manager-getting-started-enable-ssh-connections.md)\.
+For information about configuration steps needed to support sessions using SSH, see [\(Optional\) Allow SSH connections through Session Manager](session-manager-getting-started-enable-ssh-connections.md)\.

 **2** If you specify the condition element, `ssm:SessionDocumentAccessCheck`, as `true`, the system checks that a user has explicit access to the defined Session document, in this example `SSM-SessionManagerRunShell`, before a session is established\.
 For more information, see [Enforce a session document permission check for the AWS CLI](getting-started-sessiondocumentaccesscheck.md)\.